apitronics/Bee-bootloader/README.md

 PYTHON
 - maximum packet size with Xbee 900HB is 256.
 Expressed as global variable in Xbee.py
-- improve library so that messages are objects
-  - make sure print prints numbers in HEX
 - refactor things so that escape bits are used (Arduino Xbee library requires escape characters so that way we match it)
   - page 57 in documentation